ponder2000/weeb-box/README.md

 ### 2. Results

-Downloaded Jujutsu Kisame with the app
+Downloaded Jujutsu Kaisen with the app
 ![](assets/output.png)

 ## 🤔 Why use command line instead of website?